JanHerca/urantiapedia/output/wikijs/en/help/start.md

 For each language to be included in the *Urantipedia*, all tasks will be carried out in specific milestones:
 1. Milestone I - The Urantia Book, the Bible and Topic Index
-2. Milestone II - Books, articles and indexes
+2. Milestone II - Books, articles, study aids, diagrams and indexes
 3. Milestone III - Translator
 4. Milestone IV - Interactive maps
 5. Milestone V - Slides